armollica/TableShaper/README.md

   then it's kept.
 The column name is loaded in as `name`.

   Examples:
-  choose -f '"population" in name'
+  pick -f '"population" in name'

   -s, --selection (default)
   Provide a comma-separated list of column "selections".